OmarAyman85/collab-workspace-app-OmarAyman/collab-workspace-app-OmarAyman/README.md

 ## 🔥 Firebase Database Schema

+Firestore offers real-time data synchronization, offline support, and a flexible, schema-less structure — making it a strong choice for collaborative and mobile-first applications.

 This document outlines the enhanced Firestore schema used for a collaborative workspace management application.
 The schema is structured to support scalable, real-time features such as task tracking, user collaboration, workspace management, and project organization.

+---

+## Firestore (Firebase) benefits:
+    • Real-time updates (ideal for chat, task collaboration).
+    • Native Flutter SDK support.
+    • Seamless Firebase Authentication integration.

+---

+## Advantages Over Alternatives:
+    • Supabase (PostgreSQL): Structured and powerful for relational queries but adds complexity for highly dynamic, nested data like members, task assignments and task attachments.
+    • MySQL: Robust for strict schemas but lacks real-time capabilities and needs manual sync logic for Flutter.

 ---

 ## 📌 Collections Overview